jmzlx/linkedin-cleanup/README.md

 - **More Button**: `button.artdeco-dropdown__trigger`
 - **Remove Connection Option**: `div[role="button"][aria-label*="Remove your connection"]`

 **Note**: LinkedIn updates their UI periodically.
-If selectors stop working, run `--dry-run --test-url` to verify and check for UI changes.
+If selectors stop working, run `--dry-run --url` to verify and check for UI changes.